Parallel skew-symmetric tensors on 4-dimensional metric Lie algebras: Main results

 On a fixed metric Lie algebra $(\ggo,\ip)$, the set of parallel skew-symmetric endomorphisms form a vector space.
 As a consequence of Theorem \ref{dim4} and Remark \ref{a1a2} we obtain the following corollary: \begin{cor} The vector space of parallel skew-symmetric endomorphisms on each metric Lie algebra of Table \ref{tabla1} has dimensi\'on $2$.

 \end{cor}

-From Theorem \ref{dim4} and comparing Table \ref{tabla1} with Table \ref{tabla11}, we have: \begin{cor} Let $\ggo$ be one of the Lie algebras $\mathfrak{d}_{4,\frac{1}{2}},\mathfrak{d}_{4,2}, \mathfrak{d}_{4,\lambda}'$ with $\lambda>0$, and let $\ip$ be one of the metrics of Table \ref{tabla11}.
+From Theorem \ref{dim4} and comparing Table \ref{tabla1} with Table \ref{tabla11}, we have: \begin{cor} Let $\ggo$ be one of the Lie algebras $\mathfrak{d}_{4,\frac{1}{2}},\mathfrak{d}_{4,2}, \mathfrak{d}_{4,\frac{\delta}{2}}'$ with $\delta>0$, and let $\ip$ be one of the metrics of Table \ref{tabla11}.
 Then the only parallel skew-symmetric endomorphisms on $(\ggo,\ip)$ are multiple of complex structures.
-Thus the vector space of parallel skew-symmetric endomorphism on these metric Lie algebras is $1$-dimensional. \end{cor}
+Thus the vector space of parallel skew-symmetric endomorphisms on these metric Lie algebras is $1$-dimensional. \end{cor} We present the information of the above corollary in Table \ref{tabla de deltas}.
+We choose a presentation so that the outputs of Table \ref{tabla1} and Table \ref{tabla de deltas} look similar.
+Namely, we fix the structure coefficients of the Lie algebras and vary the metric, and we also write all the non-zero parallel tensors, not just the complex structures.